mdfleming3/mdfleming3.github.io/_drafts/7-ways-to-reduce-your-email-marketing-unsubscribe-rates.md

 This is a common problem for companies that build mailing lists by offering exclusive one-time offers.
 After a user subscribes, they get their incentive and bolt.

-## 7 Ways to Reduce Unsubscribe Rates
+## How to Reduce Unsubscribe Rates

 1. **Slow down the amount of content you are sending**.
 This will help you determine a baseline for your metrics.
 You can gradually increase these campaigns to identify your "sweet spot." (as shown in the graphic above)
 2. **Analyze Your Metrics.** Consider [the most important metrics for email campaigns](https://blog.hubspot.com/marketing/metrics-email-marketers-should-be-tracking) on both automated and non-automated campaigns.
 Filter this data for recent unsubscribes.
 Is there a trend worth considering?